ethanfeiza/ethanfeiza.github.io/_posts/2026-05-9-BayesianInference.md

 <div style="background-color: #f5f5f5; border-left: 4px solid #ccc; padding: 12px 16px; margin: 16px 0;">
 <strong>A side note on the marginal likelihood P(X)</strong><br><br>
-Notice P(X) sits in the denominator of the formula above.
+Notice P(X) sits in the denominator of the posterior formula above.
 Its only job is to ensure the posterior sums to 1 across all possible values of θ.
 It has no dependence on θ and is a constant regardless of the parameter value we're evaluating.
 Since we'll be focused on identifying the shape of the posterior distribution, a constant that scales everything uniformly doesn't meaningfully change anything.
 We can drop the denominator and write:

 $$